 In December 2009, the ARP completed construction on a 30 kW (DC) solar photovoltaic (PV) project located in Key West, FL.
 This project was developed and constructed as a joint partnership between the National Oceanic and Atmospheric Administration (NOAA) and FMPA.
 FMPA receives 62% of the energy generated from the solar PV system.
-Since the completion of the project, FMPA has received approximately 285,000 kWh of energy from the system.
-In 2019, FMPA's share of energy production amounted to 29,000 kWh.
+Since the completion of the project, FMPA has received approximately 312,000 kWh of energy from the system.
+In 2020, FMPA's share of energy production amounted to 27,000 kWh.

-In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, some of which is estimated to achieve commercial operation by mid-2020, with full deployment anticipated in 2023.
+In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, some of which achieved commercial operation in 2020, with full deployment anticipated in 2023.
 In February 2020, the ARP further expanded solar in the portfolio by approving a second 20-year power purchase agreement for approximately 96 MW-AC of solar energy as an ARP resource, which is estimated to achieve commercial operation by 2024.
 The ARP solar entitlements will significantly increase the proportion of ARP energy derived from renewable generation.
 Such estimates are included in the schedules that support this TYSP.